MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/web-content/add-a-webslate.md

 ## Overview

 In the Mesh toolkit, the WebSlate Prefab that we want to use is called *WebSlateFramed*.
 It contains a URL parameter that you can specify to control the content the WebSlate displays.
-It also comes with a component that lets an Event Organizer change the URL for the WebSlate in an event in real time.
+It also comes with a component that lets an Event Organizer [change the URL for the WebSlate](./control-webslates.md) in an event in real time.
 When a Mesh event containing the WebSlate starts, the WebSlate will loads its content using the URL you provided.

 If you don't want the stylized frame provided in the *WebSlateFramed* prefab, you can turn it off.
 Instructions for this are provided below.

 **Notes**

-- There's a also a *WebSlate* Prefab in the Mesh toolkit but it doesn't support the updating of the URL in a Mesh event in real time so we don't recommend it.
+- There's a also a Prefab named *WebSlate* in the Mesh toolkit but it doesn't support the updating of the URL in a Mesh event in real time so we don't recommend it.

 - The size and shape of the WebSlate will match that of the quad GameObject it's placed on.
 Typically, this is the quad baked inside of the WebSlate prefab.